erikrose/nose-progressive/README.rst

 .. _nose: http://somethingaboutorange.com/mrl/projects/nose/

-The governing philosophy of Nose Progressive is to get useful information onto the screen as soon as possible and keep it there as long as possible while still indicating progress.
+The governing philosophy of nose-progressive is to get useful information onto the screen as soon as possible and keep it there as long as possible while still indicating progress.